seek4science/seek/tech/releases/index.md

 If you have any comments or feedback about a release, then please [Contact Us](/contacting-us.html)

+## Version 1.15.2

+Release date: _18th July 2024_

+A patch release with a couple of small fixes:

+* Fix to XLSX files incorrectly being detected and changed to a zip mime type in some cases when a processing error occurs.
+* Fix to losing the temporary access code in the URL when switching between versions or clicking on the "Back to Model" button.

+For a full list, see [closed issues for 1.15.2](https://github.com/seek4science/seek/milestone/25?closed=1)

 ## Version 1.15.1

 Release date: _20th June 2024_